 Posted By Amanda Girard On June 30, 2021

-Lawmakers have re-introduced legislation to provide consistent funding for maintenance of public healthcare IT systems.
+Lawmakers have re-introduced legislation to provide consistent funding for maintenance of Public Health infrastructure and healthcare IT systems.
 The Public Health Infrastructure Saves Lives Act is meant to stop the boom-bust funding cycle that the public health system has struggled with for decades and instead provide a steady stream of support.
 If adopted, the act would provide $4.5 billion in public health funding annually.

 Years of underfunding has left many state health departments with antiquated health IT systems.
-The pandemic made things worse.
-Dependable funding is necessary for public health departments to not only employ highly-skilled professionals like epidemiologists but to also implement technology upgrades.
+The COVID-19 pandemic only made things worse.
+Dependable funding is necessary for Public Health departments to not only employ highly-skilled professionals like epidemiologists but to also implement technology upgrades and then maintain them for the good of Public Health and the community members they serve.

-Many public health experts have said proper funding in the past would have made health departments more effective when COVID hit.
+Many Public Health experts have said that proper funding in the past would have made health departments more effective when COVID-19 hit.
 These technologies being up to date are essential for crisis management.
-The lack of technology infrastructure made tracking outbreaks, reporting to registries, and managing mass vaccinations more challenging.
+The lack of updated technology for Public Health infrastructure made tracking outbreaks, reporting to registries, and managing mass vaccinations more challenging.

-After this pandemic is over, the concern is making sure public health officials do not have to go back to scraping together resources to provide services to their communities.
-Using spreadsheets and other cobbled together resources is not only an inefficient way to track patients in public health, but they are also a dangerous way to run a clinic.
-Passing the Public Health Infrastructure Saves Lives Act is a move to make sure critical government functions have the resources needed in future public health emergencies by ensuring that funding is dependable well after the COVID-19 pandemic is over.
+After this pandemic is over, the concern is making sure Public Health officials do not have to go back to scraping together resources to provide services to their communities.
+Using spreadsheets and other cobbled together resources is not only an inefficient way to track patients at Public Health agencies, but doing so is also a dangerous way to run a healthcare clinic.
+Passing the Public Health Infrastructure Saves Lives Act is a move to make sure critical government functions have the resources needed in future Public Health emergencies by ensuring that funding is dependable well after the COVID-19 pandemic is over and infrastructure that has been updated can stay intact.